tju-chenyaosuo/MLIRod/README.md

 This page mainly describes the ``src`` and ```scripts```, the description of ```exp``` and ```data``` are shown in the README file in the corresponding folder.

+**For the latest versions of MLIRod, MLIRSmith, and DESIL, please visit: https://github.com/tju-chenyaosuo/MLIR-FUZZ-LTS.**

 # Build MLIRod

 **Note that we integrated MLIRod, MLIRSmith, and MLIR compiler infrastructure together into**